Haiti: Under chronic stress and in constant fear, health workers strive to save lives

 ICRC response

 As attacks on critical water infrastructure increase, supporting the provision of emergency water supply to vulnerable people in the most affected areas is a priority for the ICRC.
-Prepositioning cholera kits and ensuring basic hygiene and access to clean water is also critical in advance of the beginning of the cyclone season.
+Prepositioning cholera kits and ensuring basic hygiene and access to clean water in conflict-affected areas is also critical in advance of the beginning of the cyclone season.

 The ICRC continues its confidential and bilateral dialogue with concerned authorities and weapon bearers, including the Haitian National Police (HNP), members of the Multi-national Support Security Mission (MSSM) that aims to stabilize security in Haiti, and armed groups.
 This dialogue is focused on the importance of ensuring unhindered humanitarian access to enable access to essential services, the delivery of critical supplies and the obligation to respect and protect critical infrastructure.